matt-webster-barbaricum/Local-RAG-Chatbot/README.md

 2. Install LM Studio.
 Use the following link: https://lmstudio.ai/
 3. Download some LLMs by searching and selecting from the LM studio search panel.
 I experimented with (1) llama-2-7b-chat.Q8_0.gguf and (2) mistral-7b-instruct-v0.2.Q6_K.gguf.
 4. Run the LM Studio server.
 Accept all default options.
+5. Copy your pdf files into ./pdfs
+6. Review `config.toml` configuration file.
+Update the `qa_question` field to match your pdf information.
-5. Create a vector database from PDF files by running the vector-db-create.py.
-Please specify the appropriate path for the PDF file.
+7. Create a vector database from your pdf files by running the vector-db-create.py.
-6. Run qa-only.py.
+8. Run qa-only.py.
 This will help you take care of any errors that may pop up.
-7. Run the conversational agent using the script in RAG-chatbot.py.
+9. Run the conversational agent using the script in RAG-chatbot.py.